York-Solutions-B2E/tsg-8-chiaraaziz-patient-referral-assessment/frontend/README.md

 - Spring Boot
 - SQL Server

+## Database
+- If using a Mac in order to run SQL Server you will need docker desktop.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.